ericoporto/ags-manual-wiki/Viewport.md

     int Viewport.ZOrder;

 Gets/sets the viewport's z-order relative to other viewports.
-This will be taken into account if multiple viewports overlap.
+This will be taken into account if multiple viewports overlap to define which should be displayed above and which below.

+The z-order is an arbitrary number and only have meaning in comparison with other viewport's setting.
+Similarily to [GUI.ZOrder](GUI#zorder), the lower value puts viewport to the back and higher value to the top.

 *See Also:* [Viewport.SetPosition](Viewport#setposition), [Viewport.X](Viewport#x), [Viewport.Y](Viewport#y), [Viewport.Width](Viewport#width), [Viewport.Height](Viewport#height)